Arbitrary Lagrangian-Eulerian finite element approximations for axisymmetric two-phase flow: Numerical results

 The benchmark quantities versus time are plotted in Fig.~\ref{Fig:B1Q}, which further verifies the numerical convergence.
 Visualisations of the fluid interfaces at several times are shown in Fig.~\ref{Fig:B1V}.
 In the same figure, we also plot the time history of the energy, the relative volume loss and the mesh quality indicator.
 Here we observe an excellent agreement of the energy from the methods n-$\Stab^h$ and n-$\Equi^h$, and the volume of the inner phase is nearly preserved.
 Moreover, we find that the mesh indicator $\Psi_e$ gradually approaches 1 for the method n-$\Equi^h$, which implies the property of equidistribution.
 On the other hand, for the method n-$\Stab^h$ we observe that $\Psi_e$ gradually grows, without exceeding a value of 8.
 This implies that that the interface mesh quality for the method n-$\Stab^h$ is also preserved well.

 {\bf Example 2}: We next study the dynamics of the rising bubble in case II by using the methods introduced in \S\ref{sec:nALEm}, and their volume-preserving variants from \S\ref{sec:vp}.
 Once again we consider three different sets of discretization parameters for each method, and the numerical results are reported in Table~\ref{tab:case2}.
 Here we observe that these methods can produce very similar numerical results.
 In particular, the volume is exactly preserved for the methods n-$\StabV^h$ and n-$\EquiV^h$, which numerically verifies \eqref{eq:DVC} and \eqref{eq:DVCC}.
 The benchmark quantities and the evolving fluid interface are shown in Fig.~\ref{Fig:B2Q} and Fig.~\ref{Fig:B2V}, respectively.
+Several snapshots of the corresponding computational mesh are shown in Fig.~\ref{Fig:B2Mesh}.